Time Series

 show()

-In the spectrum of the absence data, it is now more obvious that there are further maxima at 6, 9, 12, and perhaps 15Hz.
-These are integer multiples or ‘harmonics’ of the basic frequency at around 3Hz, also referred to as the fundamental frequency.
+In the spectrum of the absence data, it is now more obvious that there are further maxima at 6, 9, 12 and perhaps 15Hz.
+These are integer multiples or ‘harmonics’ of the basic frequency at around 3Hz, which we term as the fundamental frequency.

 A feature that can be used as a summary statistic, is to caclulate the band power for each channel.
-The band power can be obtained as the sum of all powers within a specified range of frequencies, also called the ‘band’.
-The band power thus represents a single number.
+Band power is the total power of a signal within a specific frequency range.
+The band power can be obtained by calculating the sum of all powers within a specified range of frequencies; this range is also referred to as the ‘band’.
+The band power, thus, is given as a single number.

 PYTHON